Provide E-money services such as e-wallets and cards to 512 million consumers across Europe.

 The Payment Service Directive 2 or PSD2 for short, is an EU Directive (Directive 2015/2366) that sets requirements for businesses wishing to provide payment services.
 It applies to banks, building societies, payment institutions, e-money institutions and their customers.

 The PSD2 directive aims to promote innovation within the payments sector and improve protection for consumers, whilst making payments both safer and more secure.
 The PSD2 directive came into force on 13 January 2018.

-- A minimum capital requirement of €350,000 to establish an electronic money institution (e-money) license.
+- A minimum capital requirement of €350,000 is required to establish an E-money (Electronic Money Institution) licence.

 - The requirement to safeguard client funds either with a segregated client bank account or with an insurance policy.

 - The management body of the electronic money institution must be of good repute and possess the relevant qualifications and experience to perform their duties.

 Document required for the EMI licence in Lithuania